 Identity with the group therefore comes to replace recourse to parental authority as “way of being in the face of the unknown.”
 It provides structure for social relationships […] and establishes acceptable procedure (acceptable mode for the “attainment of earthly paradise”). (p.
 223)

 Thus, “establishment of group identity” is an important phase in personal development (p.
 228).
 The citizen acquires an upright collective identity that liberates him from childhood dependency.
-Thus far, the model accords with Friedrich Hegel’s pantheistic and collectivistic system.
-However, Peterson recognizes that society must evolve in order to meet the challenges from a changing reality.
+In its outline, the model accords with Friedrich Hegel’s pantheistic and collectivistic system.
+In the Hegelian process of collectivization, the unfoldment of the World Spirit is spearheaded by the heroic individual (cf. Hegel, 1989, pp. 44-45).
+Peterson has a more scientific view and sees it as a question of adaptation.
+He recognizes that society must evolve in order to meet the challenges from a changing reality.
 This can only be set in motion by the heroic individual.
 He must now divest himself of collective identity in order to face the threat of the unknown, equal to the “Great and Terrible Mother”.
 Says Peterson:

 The hero is the first person to have his “internal structure” (that is, his hierarchy of values and his behaviors) reorganized as a consequence of contact with an emergent anomaly (p.
 282).